VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   The higher number of scanned time series and lower `step` argument results in the higher RAM usage.

 * CPU cores: a CPU core per 30 millions of scanned data points per second.
+  This means that heavy queries that touch big number of time series (over 10K) and/or big number data points (over 100M) usually require more CPU resources than tiny queries that touch a few time series with small number of data points.

 * Network usage: depends on the frequency and the type of incoming requests.
 Typical Grafana dashboards usually require negligible network bandwidth.